The PetscSF Scalable Communication Layer: Use Cases

 {\bf Mesh distribution}, in response to a partition, is handled by creating several PetscSF objects representing the steps needed to perform the distribution.
-Based on the partition, we make a PetscSF whose roots are the original mesh points and whose leaves are the redistributed mesh points so that PetscSFBcast would redistribute the points.
-Next, the section describing topology and the original PetscSF builds a PetscSF to distribute the topological relation.
-Then, the sections describing the data layout for coordinates and other mesh fields are used to build PetscSFs that redistribute data over the mesh.
+Based on the partition, we make a PetscSF whose roots are the original mesh points and whose leaves are the redistributed mesh points so that SFBcast would migrate the points.
+Next, a PetscSection describing topology and the original PetscSF are used to build a PetscSF to distribute the topological relation.
+Then, the PetscSections describing the data layout for coordinates and other mesh fields are used to build PetscSFs that redistribute data over the mesh.

-{\bf Ghost communication and assembly} is also managed by a PetscSF.
-Starting with the PetscSF defining the parallel mesh, we use the PetscSection to define the field layout to construct a PetscSF identifying dofs across processes.
-The PETSc routines \texttt{DMGlobalToLocal()} and \texttt{DMLocalToGlobal()} use this PetscSF to communicate data from the global vector to the local vector with ghost points.
+{\bf Ghost communication and assembly} is also managed by PetscSFs.
+PETSc routines \texttt{DMGlobalToLocal()} and \texttt{DMLocalToGlobal()} use the aforementioned dof-PetscSF to communicate data between a global vector and a local vector with ghost points.
 Moreover, this communication pattern is reused to perform assembly as part of finite element and finite volume discretizations.
 The \texttt{PetscFE} and \texttt{PetscFV} objects can be used to automatically create the PetscSection objects for these data layouts, which together with the mesh point PetscSF automatically create the assembly PetscSF.
-This style of programming, with the emphasis on the declarative specification of data layout and communication patterns, automatically generating the actual communication and data manipulation routines, has resulted in more robust, extensible, and performant code.
+This style of programming, with the emphasis on the declarative specification of data layout and communication patterns, \textit{automatically} generating the actual communication and data manipulation routines, has resulted in more robust, extensible, and performant code.